 The only way that the judicial obstruction to gun control can be alleviated is to change (amend) the antiquated constitutional wording that the courts feel supports their opinions.

 There is no time like the present to initiate an A2A (Amend the 2nd Amendment) movement.
 A majority of the population is in favor of some form of gun control.
 Like the movements which led to amendments allowing African Americans and women to vote, the supporters of “sensible gun rights” have now reached critical mass.

-A new definitive, unambiguous wording of the Second Amendment has become a necessity.
+A modern, rational, definitive, unambiguous and sanely worded gun-rights amendment has become a necessity.